PHaroZ/testGoogleVision/README.md

 Configuration can be done via environement variables or via a json file called "conf.json" at the root level.
 Available options are :
 - **PORT** `number` port number where web service will be accessible, by default `3000`
-- **GOOGLE_APPLICATION_CREDENTIALS** `path` required,  file path which contains your Google Cloud API key, see https://cloud.google.com/docs/authentication/getting-started for more detail
+- **googleCloud:credentials** `path` required, file path which contains your Google Cloud API key, see https://cloud.google.com/docs/authentication/getting-started for more detail (corresponds to google's GOOGLE_APPLICATION_CREDENTIALS)
+- **googleCloud:maxConcurrency:vision** `number` maximum number of concurrent call to Google Cloud Vision
 - **repo:fs:persistDelay** `number` data persistence is deffered after modification by this delay (in order to avoid to much IO at bulk loading phase), by default `50` ms
 - **repo:fs:filePath** `path` file path where to persist data, by default `/tmp/testGoogleVision.repo.json`